https://img1.wsimg.com/isteam/videos/736Gnrl

 Biography

-Alisa Mo received her M.D., Ph.D. at Johns Hopkins University School of Medicine in Baltimore, Maryland and is currently a Child Neurology resident at Boston Children’s Hospital.
-She is interested in better understanding the genetic and epigenetic basis of neurodevelopmental diseases, with a particular focus on defects in chromatin-related genes.
+Alisa Mo received her M.D., Ph.D. at Johns Hopkins University School of Medicine in Baltimore, Maryland and trained in Child Neurology and Neurogenetics/Behavioral neurology at Boston Children’s Hospital.
+She is now an Assistant Professor at the Institute for Genomic Medicine at Nationwide Children's Hospital/The Ohio State University.
+D

 Biography